-During the COVID-19 crisis, the Food Bank of South Jersey remains in operation continuously, expanding and strengthening its capacity to distribute record high volumes of food throughout Burlington, Camden, Gloucester and Salem counties.
-With a focus on low-to-no contact food distributions, including emergency food box drive-up food distributions at approximately 60 regional locations, the Food Bank skillfully shifted operations to meet and exceed the demands of a 200 percent increase in food insecurity throughout its four-county region of service.
+Throughout the COVID-19 crisis, we remained in operation continuously, expanding and strengthening our capacity to distribute record high volumes of food throughout Burlington, Camden, Gloucester and Salem counties.
+With a focus on low-to-no contact food distributions, including emergency food box drive-up food distributions, we responded to a 200 percent increase in food insecurity throughout our four-county region.

 delivered to more than 58 communities.